 The Husband, thankfully, is one of those people that agrees with me that soup can be an entire meal (if you have enough of it) and happily ate a big serving of this.
 He said “this is likely the best soup you’ve ever made, it’s a great recipe!
 Now… I make a LOT of soup, so hearing that made me sure that this version is a winner.

-ABOUT THE CHEESE: DO take the extra step to grate your own.
-Pre-grated has additives that make this soup gritty and you really want it to be smooth and silky.
+About the Cheddar Cheese: DO take the extra step to grate your own.
+Pre-shredded has additives that make this soup gritty and you really want it to be smooth and silky.
 You just DO.

-Very simple!
-In a large pot or dutch oven, saute onions and garlic in melted butter, and add some flour.
-Let it cook a little, and add the half & half and chicken stock (vegetable stock or chicken broth may, of course, be used).
+In a large pot or Dutch oven, sauté onions and garlic in melted butter, and add the flour.
+Let it cook a little over medium high heat, and add the half & half and chicken stock (vegetable stock or chicken broth may, of course, be used).

-Simmer, whisking constantly, until thickened, then add the fresh broccoli.
+Simmer, whisking constantly, until thickened, then add the fresh broccoli florets.

 Continue to simmer until the broccoli is tender, but still bright green, then remove half (or all) of the soup and puree in a blender, or use an immersion blender to get the consistency you want.